 1.0 and over: High Risk

-This measure reflects the ‘location’ of the fat with the more dangerous visceral fat that wraps around the internal organs in our abdominal area.
+This measure reflects the ‘location’ of the fat.
+The more dangerous visceral fat wraps around the internal organs in our abdominal area.

 Waist to Height Ratio